Evidence-based

 Golden milk or turmeric latte– is turmeric and other spices heated with warm milk.
 Generally, a dairy free milk like rice, oat or coconut is used, but you can use any milk you like.
 Preferably full fat to help absorption.
 Migraine Strong Facebook group moderator Sally Platt shared her delicious recipe for “turmeric tea” with us.
 On the stove top simmer 1 cup of rice milk, 1 cup of water, 2 decaf green tea bags, ½ teaspoon ground turmeric, ½ teaspoon ground ginger, a pinch of black or cayenne pepper, a teaspoon of honey (or maple syrup) and a teaspoon of ghee.
 If you tolerate lemon add a squeeze and enjoy.

-Proceed carefully when taking any herbal supplements.
-Turmeric is used to treat conditions like heartburn, colitis and irritable bowel syndrome.
-But, even so it can cause tummy upset especially at high doses in some people.
+Proceed carefully when taking any supplements.
+Turmeric is used to treat gastrointestinal disorders but, even so it can cause mild tummy upset to more severe conditions especially at high doses in some people.

 I found no research that ensures the safety of taking high doses of turmeric for an extended period of time.
 In addition, not everyone is a good candidate for taking turmeric.
 Turmeric can contribute to bleeding disorders, kidney stones, iron deficiency and more.
 Those who are pregnant or nursing should avoid supplementing with turmeric.